-The rise of at-home cooking prompted by the pandemic shutdowns isn’t slowing down any time soon, and cookbooks feel more appealing and more necessary than ever before.
-If you’re in the market for satisfying and flavorful recipes you can make at home, then you’ll want to add these 10 brilliantly crafted volumes, all written by Black authors, to your reading list.
+The rise of at-home cooking isn’t slowing down any time soon, and cookbooks feel more appealing and more necessary than ever before.
+If you’re in the market for satisfying and flavorful recipes you can make at home, then you’ll want to add these brilliantly crafted volumes, all written by Black authors, to your reading list.
 Whether you enjoy soul food, vegan food, or baking, these cookbooks will diversify your cooking.
 Check out our picks for must-read cookbooks by Black chefs who are shaping the food industry.

 Marcus Samuelsson’s iconic flagship restaurant, Red Rooster Harlem, will celebrate its 10th anniversary this year, so this seems like the perfect time to experience Samuelsson’s lauded recipes from the comfort of your own kitchen.
 The Red Rooster Cookbook features many of Samuelsson’s greatest hits (like the short ribs that he served to the Obamas in 2011), giving readers an opportunity to explore the melding of Southern classics and African and Scandinavian influences that so define Samuelsson’s signature style.